spine-examples/server-quickstart/README.md

     google.protobuf.Timestamp due_date = 3; // <-- New field
 }
 ```
-Make sure to run a Gradle build after the changes to the Protobuf definitions.
+Make sure to run a Gradle build after the changing the Protobuf definitions.
  * Handle the `AssignDueDate` command in the `TaskAggregate`:
 ```java
 @Assign